-Time period Coverage Data requirements/calculation Data sources Last completed fiscal year BCG.
-Evidence of the preparation of cash flow forecasts by a central entity and frequency of updates MoF and/or TreasuryBudgetary units
+Time period Coverage Data requirements/calculation Data sources Last BCG.
+Evidence of the preparation of cash flow MoF and/or Treasury. completed forecasts by a central entity and frequency of Budgetary units. fiscal year. updates.
+Budgetary arms.

 Dimension 21.3.
 Information on commitment ceilings